 Bachelor of Arts in Archeology and Classics

-The Archeology and Classics program offers the student the opportunity of combining the study of archeology with classics in the unique context of the city of Rome.
+The Archaeology and Classics program offers the student the opportunity of combining the study of archaeology with classics in the unique context of the city of Rome.
 Drawing upon a wide range of high-level academic and practical skills the student will receive a thorough liberal arts education which also focuses upon preparation for the workplace.
 In addition to traditional courses in Ancient History and Classics students have the possibility to excavate archeological sites, explore the ethical concerns of preservation and restoration as well as the management and marketing of the heritage recovered.

 Students are encouraged to participate in archeological field work opportunities arranged through the department which provide a good foundation in archeological techniques and the opportunity to develop teamwork skills in a multicultural environment with international collaborators.
-Students can choose to follow a traditional Liberal Arts program in Archeology and Classics or to combine this with either a focus on Cultural Heritage or Screen Media.
+Students can choose to follow a traditional Liberal Arts program in Archaeology and Classics or to combine this with either a focus on Cultural Heritage or Screen Media.
 The focus on Cultural Heritage will help prepare students for a career in arts or heritage management.
 The focus on Screen Media combines the critical thinking skills of a Liberal Arts degree with a preparation in the media skills required for journalistic, television or documentary work.